Homebase: Wesfarmers ownership

-On 18 January 2016, it was announced that Australian retailer Wesfarmers, owners of Australia's leading hardware store Bunnings, would acquire Homebase for £340 million, subject to shareholder approval.
-The transfer of ownership to Wesfarmers took place on 27 February 2016 and afterwards Peter Davis was appointed Managing Director, succeeding Echo Lu.
+On 18 January 2016, it was announced that Australian retailer Wesfarmers, owner of Australia's leading hardware store Bunnings, would acquire Homebase for £340 million, subject to shareholder approval.
+The transfer of ownership to Wesfarmers took place on 27 February 2016 and afterwards Peter Davis was appointed managing director, replacing Echo Lu.

-Wesfarmers announced in June 2016 that it had cancelled the plans by Home Retail Group to close seven stores, and would seek to prevent the closure of eleven others.
+Wesfarmers announced in June 2016 that it had cancelled the plans by Home Retail Group to close seven stores, and would seek to prevent the closure of 11 others.
 It described the closure of five additional stores as "unavoidable".
 It was also announced that Archie Norman was to advise on the turnaround of Homebase under Wesfarmers.

 Laura Ashley plc confirmed in October 2016 that it would remove its concessions trading in 22 Homebase stores by the second quarter of 2017, as Wesfarmers sought to remove all concessions and adopt the same business model as its Australian and New Zealand business.

 A branch in Worle, Somerset that had been converted from Homebase to the Bunnings Warehouse format.

 The company moved its headquarters within Milton Keynes in December 2016, from premises previously shared with former sister company Argos.

-Following the sale to Wesfarmers, Homebase left the Nectar scheme on 31 December 2016.
+Following the sale to Wesfarmers, Homebase left the Nectar loyalty card scheme on 31 December 2016.

 Bunnings confirmed in November 2016 that the Homebase store in St Albans would be the first to be re-branded as Bunnings Warehouse as part of a trial, and opened in February 2017.
 An additional three were planned to be opened by June 2017, with up to six more completed by the end of the year.
 The stores adopted a low-cost warehouse model.

 In February 2018, Wesfarmers reported losses relating to the takeover of £57 million in the year to June 2017, and stated that it would begin a review of the business.
 Wesfarmers sought buyers for the business in March, and by May, had received bids from restructuring firms Alteri Investors and Hilco.